sixfingerdev/sixfinger-api/README.md

 ## 🛠 What You Can Build

-- **Support bots** - low-latency streaming responses with plan-safe quotas
+- **Coding assistants** — Claude Opus and Sonnet for complex code generation, Qwen3 Coder for specialized tasks
-- **Coding assistants** - route heavy tasks to GPT-OSS, Qwen3 Coder, or Cohere's North Mini Code
+- **Support bots** — Claude Haiku for low-latency streaming, Llama 8B for general chat
-- **Multilingual apps** - Turkish-focused and multilingual models under one key
+- **Content pipelines** — Claude Fable and Opus for creative writing at scale
-- **Content pipelines** - scale generation with usage analytics and upgrade paths
+- **Multilingual apps** — Claude, Qwen3, and Allam models under one key
-- **Internal automation** - summarization, tagging, and classification bots
+- **Internal automation** — summarization, tagging, and classification with Claude Sonnet
-- **Reasoning workloads** - step, DeepSeek, and Nemotron models for chain-of-thought tasks
+- **Reasoning workloads** — DeepSeek, Nemotron, and Claude Opus for chain-of-thought tasks

 ---